 How To Make Spice Cake with Ginger Glaze

-- Prep Oven and Ginger: Preheat the oven to 350 degrees F. Spray an 8-inch cake pan or a Bundt pan with nonstick cooking spray.
-Place the grated ginger in a double layer of cheesecloth or paper towels and squeeze firmly over a small bowl to extract the juice.
-Set both the dry, juiced ginger pulp and the reserved ginger juice aside.
+- Prep the oven and ginger: Preheat the oven to 350 degrees F. Spray an 8-inch cake pan or a Bundt pan with nonstick cooking spray.
+Place the grated fresh ginger in a double layer of cheesecloth or paper towels and squeeze firmly over a small bowl to extract the juice.
+Set both the dry, juiced ginger pulp and the reserved ginger juice aside separately.

-- Combine Dry Ingredients: In a large bowl, whisk together the flour, pumpkin pie spice, baking powder, baking soda, salt, and the juiced ginger pulp.
+- Combine the dry ingredients: In a large bowl, whisk together the flour, pumpkin pie spice, baking powder, baking soda, salt, and the reserved dry ginger pulp.
+Ensure the ginger pulp is broken up and distributed evenly.

-- Combine Wet Ingredients: In a separate medium bowl, whisk the egg with the brown sugar, applesauce, canola oil, and vanilla until everything is well combined and smooth.
+- Combine the wet ingredients: In a separate medium bowl, whisk the egg with the brown sugar, applesauce, canola oil, and vanilla extract until everything is well combined and smooth.

 Recipe Tips